sandinmyjoints/leveraging-node/talk.md

 * Dirty secret: a few parts of our site are still powered by legacy PHP app.
 * Node makes proxying easy:
   * `node-http-proxy` module.
-  * Tweak as needed to inject updated header, footer, styles.
+  * Tweaked to inject updated header, footer, styles.

 Note:
 - A dirty secret: a few parts, < 1% of traffic, still powered by PHP.